briantfabela/reimagined-system/README.md

 - and let's try to merge new quandl data columns into those n-dimensional arrays if the dates are the same; like adding a new column to an excel spreadsheet

+Memo:
+- Could you post link to our dataset? or upload the file?
+I'll try to import it in our python